vikm2o/backend-test/README.md

 Uint tests with atleast 80% Coverage

 ## Framework
-Use React Native or Flutter.
+Use Flutter or React Native.